Here is a bunch of things I found interesting in the last month.

 Here is the example of a hybrid architecture that I find interesting, although it’s probably not production grade yet.

 The future of Kotlin/Native is not certain but there are already a few great libraries that are compatible with it.
 When it comes to databases, many Android developers choose a library called Room.
 It works pretty well, which is a rare quality for a mobile ORM solution.
 The problem is, its scope is limited to Android.
-It also appears to be closed-source which isn’t good for many reasons.

 That encouraged me to look for an alternative and I’ve decided to give SQLDelight a go.
 I must say, it’s probably the best ORM solution I ever saw.
 It doesn’t try to hide SQL queries and it validates them immediately as you type them, which means less surprises on runtime.
 All you have to do is to define your tables and queries and it will create all of the Kotlin mappings for you in a transparent fashion.
 I really like non-invasive libraries that give developers full visibility and control.